Overview

 For more advanced users, the GPS track itself is available for editing and download.
 The recorded track is represented by a set of timestamps and GPS coordinates.

-Important uses for this option could be to show the track on another application such as Google Earth, which can open a .kml file, or Adobe Lightroom that can use a .gpx file for assigning GPS coordinates to a set of photos.
+Uses for this option can be to show the track on another application such as Google Earth, which can open a .kml file, or Adobe Lightroom that can use a .gpx file for assigning GPS coordinates to a set of photos.

 Save all images to photos